 |Scenes from Mayor Speer’s Arbor Day tree planting in 1911.
 Photos from Denver Municipal Facts.

 (Click to enlarge)

 Arbor Day was also a popular celebration in the schools.
 School children would learn about nature and assist in tree planting.
 It became so popular that Colorado’s Superintendent of Public Instruction issued books of Arbor Day songs, poems, and activities for use in the classroom.
 You can find many of these here in our library.
-Here in our library we have such books for 1908, 1911, 1912, 1913, and 1914.
 You can also find information on Colorado schools’ Arbor Day celebrations in the Superintendent of Public Instruction’s biennial reports.
 For instance, see page 32 of the 1891-92 report for a summation of that year’s activities and how they tied in to the declaration of the Columbine and Blue Spruce as Colorado’s State Flower and State Tree.
 The following year’s report reprints the Act declaring the third Friday in April to be Arbor Day in Colorado.
 Each of the biennial reports are available from our library.